aastopher/imgdd/README.md

 ## Why imgdd?

 `imgdd` has been inspired by [imagehash](https://github.com/JohannesBuchner/imagehash) and aims to be a lightning-fast replacement with additional features.
 To ensure enhanced performance, `imgdd` has been benchmarked against `imagehash`.

-### Benchmark Summary - (imagehash vs imgdd)

-- In Python, **imgdd consistently outperforms imagehash by ~60%–96%**, demonstrating a significant reduction in hashing time per image.
+In Python, **imgdd consistently outperforms imagehash by ~60%–96%**, demonstrating a significant reduction in hashing time per image.
-- Corelib rust benchmarks achieve **sub-1 ms performance** for dHash and aHash, while maintaining excellent speeds across all algorithms.

 ---